CodyMathis123/PSCCMClient/README.md

-# CCMClient
-PowerShell Module for manage the SCCM client
+PowerShell module focused around interaction with the Configuration Manager client.